fixongbg/mame0.274_cv1k_nonag_fix/README.md

 # MAME 0.274 - cv1k and nonag fix -
 Downloads latest GroovyMAME build.
 Re-enables akatana and ddpsdoj support.
 Removes warnings aka no nag screen.
-This is for Arch Linux - GroovyArcade
+<br>This is for Arch Linux - GroovyArcade

 Automatic method:
 ```